 - How are animals classified?
 Vertebrates and invertebrates Research - How are plants classified?
 Research - What are microorganisms?
 How can these be classified?
-Research - Can you create your own classification key and give reasons for your choices? - give children some unfamiliar animals and let them research to help classify it. - WSs5 WSs6 Identifying, grouping and classifying
+Research classification key and give reasons for your choices? - give children some unfamiliar animals and let them research to help classify it observing, recording, interpreting results and evaluating.
+Identifying, grouping and classifying